 To create a manual backup with UpdraftPlus we simply click on Run Backup.

-A window will open that allows us to select settings, and we can choose whether to include the database and files in the backup.
+A window will open allowing us to select settings and choose whether to include the database and files in the backup.

-In addition, if we have also activated other services such as UpdraftPlus Vault, we can choose to save the backup remotely as well by checking the relevant option.
+In addition, if we have activated other services such as UpdraftPlus Vault, we can choose to save the backup remotely as well by checking the corresponding option.

-We can leave the default settings and click on Run a backup.
+We can leave the default settings and click on Backup Now.

 An alert like this will confirm that the backup has been completed.

 From the Backup / Restore tab, we can also restore a backup we made previously.

 We simply scroll down to the Existing Backups section to see a list of all the backups that are there.